ZimmSebas/HaskDice/README.md

 # HaskDice

-A DSL of dice rolls made in Haskell
+A DSL of dice rolls made in Haskell.
+Inspired by Troll language.

+Build as a libre software.

 -- Work in progress --

 ## Prerequisites

 - Haskell
+- Alex
+- Happy

 ## License